tritemio/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 In this guide the *Jupyter Notebook App* is run on a local desktop and does not require any internet access.
-In addition to displaying/editing/running notebook documents, the *Jupyter Notebook App* has a "Dashboard" (:ref:`dashboard`) that is a sort of control panel showing local files and allowing to open notebook documents or shut-downing their :ref:`kernels <kernel>`.
+In addition to displaying/editing/running notebook documents, the *Jupyter Notebook App* has a "Dashboard" (:ref:`dashboard`), a "control panel" showing local files and allowing to open notebook documents or shut-downing their :ref:`kernels <kernel>`.